 Upon approval of your great crested newt licence (and other European Protected Species licenses), it is important you adhere absolutely to the stipulations of the licence.
 Should the relevant authority (NRW, NE or SNH) carry out an inspection of the licensed activity on your development site and stop works as a result of non-adherence, further delays and expense will be incurred.

 To prevent unexpected delays and costs, Acer Ecology can provide on-going assistance to help you ensure the terms of the licence are adhered to.
 This could include giving protected species briefings to site workers and supervising on-site work.

-Click for more information about great crested newt surveys, or find out what great crested newts are up to throughout the year.
-To learn about our other ecological services call us on 029 2065 0331.
+Click for more information about great crested newt surveys and eDNA surveys, or find out what great crested newts are up to throughout the year.
+To learn about our other ecological services, call us on 029 2065 0331.